dotnet/designs/accepted/2022/ReflectionInvoke.md

     // type although that limitation is easily fixable on Windows (just a runtime limitation; not compiler)
 ```

 # Future
 Holding area of features discussed but not planned yet.

 ## Variable-length, safe collections
-The API proposal below does have a variable-lenth stack-only approach that uses an internal GC tracking mechanism.
+The API proposal below does have a variable-length stack-only approach that uses an internal GC tracking mechanism.
 A easier-to-pass or callback version is not expected in 8.0; see https://github.com/dotnet/runtime/issues/75349.

 ## `__arglist`
 `TypedReference` is also used by the undocumented `__arglist` along with `System.ArgIterator` although `__arglist` is Windows-only.
 The approach taken by `__arglist` will not be leveraged or expanded upon in this design.
 It would, however, allow a pseudo-strongly-typed approach like